agent18/agent18.github.io/_posts/2020-06-11-data-science-what-to-do.markdown

           investigating what works is very  challenging and that's one of the reasons this interests me.

-		- potential impact on sales
+		- potential impact on sales, influencing the road map, possibility to take the lead

-		- looking at data like, user type, comparative prices from other websites, browser data, time spent on different segments in the data to checking if the reason is website errors, data collection issue, browser compatibility issue
+		- exploring vague questions on
+		- data to insights to actions
+		- FREEDOM + autonomy + responsibility

 	- Why Bol.com